Estate Planning for Real Estate Investors and Landlords: A Guide

 This guide covers the specific strategies California real estate investors need, from choosing the right trust structure to navigating Proposition 19 property tax rules.
 Whether you own two rental houses or twenty, the principles below will help you transfer wealth without unnecessary taxes, delays, or conflict among your beneficiaries.

-Why Real Estate Investors Need a Specialized Estate Plan
+Why Your Real Estate Portfolio Needs a Custom Estate Plan

 A standard will or basic trust might work for someone with a primary residence and a savings account.
 Real estate investors face a different set of challenges that demand specialized planning.